-The original window to enroll is when you turn 65.
-You can enroll anytime in the three months before, the month of, or the three months after your 65th birthday.
+The original window to enroll is when you turn age 65.
+You can enroll anytime in the 3 months before, the month of, or the 3 months after your 65th birthday.

-SEPs allow you to enroll outside normal enrollment periods for certain reasons, such as losing an employer-sponsored plan, or moving out of your plan’s service area.
-You don’t have to wait for open enrollment.
+Special enrollment periods allow you to enroll outside normal enrollment periods for certain reasons, such as losing an employer-sponsored plan, or moving out of your plan’s service area.
+This way, you don’t have to wait for open enrollment.